google/grr-doc/developing-grr/implementation-details/foreman.md

 The foreman maintains a list of rules, if the rule matches a client when it checks in, the specified flow will execute on the client.
-The rules work against AFF4 attributes allowing for things like "All XP Machines" or "All OSX machines installed after 01.01.2011".
+The rules work against client attributes allowing for things like "All XP Machines" or "All OSX machines installed after 01.01.2011".
 For more information see the section about [hunt rules](../../../investigating-with-grr/hunts/rules/).

-The foreman check-in request is a special request made by the client that communicates with a Well Known Flow (W:Foreman).
+The foreman check-in request is a special request made by the client.
 When the server sees this request it does the following:

 1. Determines how long since this client did a Foreman check-in.